Quantum algorithm for estimating volumes of convex bodies: Introduction

+The classical state-of-the-art query lower bound for volume estimation is a $\tilde{\Omega}(n^{2})$ bound for $n$-dimensional parallelopipeds~\cite{rademacher2008dispersion}.
+The argument uses Yao's principle~\cite{yao1977probabilistic} to reduce the problem of estimating the volume of parallelopipeds to a corresponding average-case lower bound for deterministic algorithms.
+However, in the quantum setting, it is unclear how to apply a similar argument since such a reduction to the deterministic case does not work in general.

-While we do not know whether the query complexity of our algorithm is tight, we prove that volume estimation requires $\Omega(\sqrt{n})$ quantum queries to a membership oracle, ruling out the possibility of exponential quantum speedup.
-We establish this lower bound by a reduction to search: for a hyper-rectangle $\K=\bigtimes_{i=1}^n [0,2^{s_i}]$ specified by a binary string $s=(s_1,\ldots,s_n)\in\{0,1\}^n$ with $|s|=0$ or $1$, we prove that a membership query to $\K$ can be simulated by a query to $s$.
+Nevertheless, we prove that volume estimation requires $\Omega(\sqrt{n})$ quantum queries to the membership oracle, ruling out the possibility of exponential quantum speedup (see \thm{lower-bound}).
+We establish this by a reduction to search: for a hyper-rectangle $\K=\bigtimes_{i=1}^n [0,2^{s_i}]$ specified by a binary string $s=(s_1,\ldots,s_n)\in\{0,1\}^n$ with $|s|=0$ or $1$, we prove that a membership query to $\K$ can be simulated by a query to $s$.
 Thus, since $\vol(\K)=2$ if and only if $|s|=1$, the $\Omega(\sqrt{n})$ quantum lower bound on search~\cite{bennett1997strengths} applies to volume estimation.

+In addition, we prove that volume estimation requires $\Omega(1/\epsilon)$ quantum queries (see \thm{lower-bound-eps}), which means that our quantum algorithm is optimal in $1/\epsilon$ up to poly-logarithmic factors.
+The idea is to construct a convex body whose volume estimation reduces to the Hamming distance problem with known tight quantum query complexity~\cite{nayak1999quantum}.
+To be more specific, we consider the $n$-dimensional unit hypercube and attach ``hyperpyramids" to its faces, such that its central axis passes through the center of the hypercube.
+We show that adding or deleting any hyperpyramid of volume $1/2n$ does not influence the convexity of the convex body, and calculating the volume of the body reveals the Hamming weight of a binary string that encodes the presence or absence of the hyperpyramids.